IMPORTANT INFORMATION REGARDING COVID-19 & NLS

 UPDATE ON EVICTION MORATORIUMS

-With the Governor's Declaration of Emergency Directive 036, the state of Nevada has instituted an eviction moratorium through March 31, 2021.
-The new Nevada moratorium mirrors the CDC Declaration in parts.
-While most evictions are still allowed to proceed in court, Directive 036 extends the moratorium on evictions for non-payment of rent and no cause evictions where the tenant is unable to pay rent due to a loss in income.
+The Governor has extended Nevada's eviction moratorium through May 31, 2021.
+The Governor's Declaration of Emergency Directive 043 extends the moratorium on evictions for non-payment of rent and no cause evictions where the tenant is unable to pay rent due to a loss in income.
 Tenants again must submit a Declaration to their landlord in order to invoke the moratorium protections.
 Tenants must still be "covered persons" under the new moratorium.
-Click on the link below to print out the new Nevada Tenant Declaration:
+See the Governor's NV Health Response website for more information.